Docker Essentials

 docker-compose upThat's it.
 Your whole stack starts together.

-.dockerignore to skip files like node_modules (just like .gitignore)node:alpine instead of full Nodedocker-compose downdocker logs <container-name>Docker takes practice, but start small.
+Docker takes practice, but start small.
 Containerize one of your projects first.

 Got questions?
 The Docker docs are great.
 Or hit me up – I'm always happy to chat about this stuff.